ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Everything here was tested on the S7 if you have problems getting it to work please open a new issue and let me know.

 Overheating on the S7 might be an issue.
-Sticking wet toilet paper to the back of the phone is an effective, cheap and simple solution.
+Sticking a wet tissue to the back of the phone is an effective, cheap and simple solution.

 # Support this Project: